corenzan/decoy/README.md

 var box = $('#box');

-box.css('background', 'black'); // We set its background to black box.double().css('background', 'red'); // Now it has a red background, but we are actually looking for its double box.recall(); // Here we recall the original, restoring its background to black
+box.css('background', 'black'); // We set its background to black box.double().css('background', 'red'); // Now it has a red background, but we are actually looking at its double box.recall(); // Here we recall the original, restoring its background to black
 ```